Theshaho/Airchain-menu/README.md

 ```
 chmod +x root/res.sh
 ```
-run the menu and choose your option
+if you already used the script once, for next times just run the menu and choose your option

 ```
 ./res.sh